Expert Drug Offences Lawyers in Melbourne

 One of the most common drug offences is ‘Possession’.
 To ‘Possess’ a drug can mean having a drug on your person or in a property that you occupy.
 This can extend to growing cannabis anywhere on the premises.
 You can also be charged with possession if drugs are found in your car or any car you are driving.

-You could be charged with trafficking drug of dependence if you are caught with a large quantity of the drug, preparing a drug (dividing into smaller packages) or manufacturing a drug, selling the drug or even purchasing drugs on behalf of another.
+You could be charged with trafficking drugs of dependence if you are caught with a large quantity of the drug, preparing a drug (dividing into smaller packages) or manufacturing a drug, selling the drug or even purchasing drugs on behalf of another.

 An experienced lawyer with a thorough understanding of legislation and case law for drug offences can sometimes make a difference between whether you face charges of ‘possession’ or ‘trafficking’ drugs.
 Slades Parsons is a Melbourne law firm offering solicitors with such expertise.